Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Bears average 89.5 fewer yards per game (246.2) than the Buccaneers give up (335.7).

-- The Bears have turned the ball over five times, four fewer times than the Buccaneers have forced turnovers (9).
+- This year the Bears have five turnovers, four fewer than the Buccaneers have takeaways (9).

 Home and road insights

-- Tampa Bay has covered the spread twice at home, and is 3-0 overall there, this season.
+- At home this season, Tampa Bay has two wins against the spread and is 3-0 overall.

-- The Buccaneers are unbeaten ATS (1-0) as 13-point favorites or greater at home.

-- In three home games this season, Tampa Bay has gone over the total every time.
+- This season, in three home games, Tampa Bay has gone over the total every time.

-- The average point total in Buccaneers home games this season is 50.8 points, 3.3 more than this matchup's over/under (47.5).
+- The average point total in Buccaneers home games this season is 50.8 points, 3.8 more than this contest's over/under (47).

-- Chicago has one win against the spread, and is 1-2 overall, on the road.
+- Chicago has one win against the spread, and is 1-2 overall, in away games.

-- In three road games this year, Chicago has gone over the total once.
+- This year, in three away games, Chicago has hit the over once.

 Powered by Data Skrive.